lyz-code/blue-book/docs/jellyfin.md

 # Troubleshooting

+## Forgot Password.
+Please try again within your home network to initiate the password reset process.

+If you're an external jellyfin user you can't reset your password unless you are part of the LAN.
+This is done because the reset password process is simple and insecure.

+If you don't care about that and still think that the internet is a happy and safe place [here](https://wiki.jfa-go.com/docs/password-resets/) and [here](https://github.com/hrfee/jellyfin-accounts/issues/12) are some instructions on how to bypass the security measure.

+For more information also read [1](https://github.com/jellyfin/jellyfin/issues/2282) and [2](https://github.com/jellyfin/jellyfin/issues/2869).

 ## Transcode files are cleared frequently

 By default they are cleared each day.
 If you want to keep them you can go to Admin/Scheduled Tasks/Clean Transcode Directory and remove the scheduled task.